1908 Los Angeles Angels season: Pitchers

 Pitcher Dolly Gray, a native of Michigan, appeared in 47 games and compiled a 26–11–2 record.
 He ranked third in the PCL with 234 strikeouts.
 Gray had five 20-win seasons for the Angels between 1903 and 1908.
 He went on to play for the Washington Senators from 1909 to 1911.

 Walter "Judge" Nagle, a native of Santa Rosa, California, was a bank clerk by profession who played professional baseball for the love of the game.
 He appeared in 38 games for the 1908 Angels and compiled a 24–10 record.

 Franz Hosp, a Cincinnati native, played for teams in San Bernardino and San Diego before joining the Angels in 1907.
 He was described by the Los Angeles Times as "a heaver with big class."
 He appeared in 37 games and compiled a 20–15 record.

 Andy Briswalter, a 19-year-old native of Whittier, California, played semiprofessional baseball in 1907 before being signed by the Angels.
 He appeared in 23 games and compiled a 13-5 record.
 His .732 winning percentage was the second highest in the PCL among pitchers having more than one decision.

-Elmer Koestner, a 20-year-old native of Illinois, was described by the Los Angeles Times as the team's "hard luck pitcher" owing to the fact that "in three-fourths of the games he pitches the players behind him boot the ball all around."
+Elmer Koestner, a 20-year-old native of Illinois, was described by the Los Angeles Times as the team's "hard luck pitcher" since "in three-fourths of the games he pitches the players behind him boot the ball all around."
 He appeared in 39 games and compiled an 11-23 record.